Psychlist1972/Windows-10-PowerShell-MIDI/README.md

 # Windows-10-PowerShell-MIDI
-Use Windows 10 MIDI APIs from PowerShell to control all sorts of things
+Use Windows 10 MIDI APIs from PowerShell to control all sorts of things.
+If you can automate it from PowerShell, you'll now be able to have it either send information to a MIDI device (sounds, lighting, etc.), or be triggered from a MIDI controller (like programmable touch pads and other controllers).

 Currently, the code here includes only MIDI send, with the examples written for the Novation LaunchPad.